MicrosoftDocs/memdocs/memdocs/intune/fundamentals/what-is-intune-new.md

 - [Deployment guide: Enroll iOS and iPadOS devices in Microsoft Intune](deployment-guide-enrollment-ios-ipados.md)
 - [Deployment guide: Enroll macOS devices in Microsoft Intune](deployment-guide-enrollment-macos.md)

 ## Enroll in device management, application management, or both

 Organization-owned devices are enrolled in Intune for **mobile device management (MDM)**.
+MDM is device centric, so device features are configured based on who needs access.
+For example, you can configure a device to allow access to Wi-Fi, but only if the signed-in user is an organization account.

 In Intune, you create policies that configure features & settings and provide security & protection.
-The devices are fully managed by your organization, including the user identities that sign in to the devices, the apps installed on the devices, and the data accessed on the devices.
+The devices are fully managed by your organization, including the user identities that sign in, the apps that are installed, and the data that's accessed.

 When devices enroll, you can deploy your policies during the enrollment process.
 When enrollment completes, the device is ready to use.

 On bring-your-own-devices (BYOD) and personal devices, you can use Intune for **mobile application management (MAM)**.
-Devices using MAM focus on apps, including authenticating apps and protecting data within the apps.
+MAM is user centric, so the app data is protected regardless of the device used to access the data.
+There's a focus on apps, including authenticating apps and protecting data within the apps.

 With MAM, you can: